7 Best Hiking Sandals in 2024

-Finding the best hiking sandal can be a drag considering the many options available.
-But having the basic know-how of what hiking sandals are all about would make a whole lot of difference.
+Finding the best hiking sandal can be a drag, considering the many options available.
+But having a basic understanding of what hiking sandals are all about would make a world of difference.
+Enter RunRepeat and our guide, which you can find below.

 To help you narrow down the choice, we have tested hiking sandals out on the trails and in our lab and selected the best ones.
 Open or closed-toe, water-ready, minimalist - whatever your preferences are, we’ve got a top pick in different categories.